ehn-dcc-development/eu-dcc-business-rules/documentation/implementations.md

 ## JavaScript (TypeScript)

-[`certlogic-js`](../certlogic/certlogic-js) is a TypeScript implementation, usable from JavaScript as well, and available as [NPM package](https://www.npmjs.com/package/certlogic-js).
+[`certlogic-js`](../certlogic/certlogic-js): a TypeScript implementation, usable from JavaScript as well, and available as [NPM package](https://www.npmjs.com/package/certlogic-js).
 It can be installed by running

     $ npm certlogic-js